 Add it all up, and Flink helps ensure powerful applications deliver modern user experiences at scale.

 4. Utilize in-memory performance

 Flink produces ultra-low processing latencies by utilizing local and in-memory states for all computations.
 This way it can process events in real time instead of aggregating it in batches.
 The software also enables exactly-once state consistency, checkpointing local states to durable storage.

-Now that you have the initial lowdown on Flink, stay tuned for more content and news coming up on this topic!
+Now that you have the initial lowdown on Flink, go and find more content and news coming up on this topic!